 Campbells Bay School runs a Waterwise programme operates from the Lake Pupuke Waterwise Centre at Milford School.
-Under the leadership of Bruce Reed, supported by Jan Shearer and a crew of trained instructors, Year 6 students are taken through various water safety techniques.
+Under the leadership of Sheryl Rogers, supported by Catherine Hines and a crew of trained instructors, Year 6 students are taken through various water safety techniques.
 Preparations for this start in the final term of Year 5.

 Full details are provided to parents and caregivers before the programme begins.

 At the front entrance of the school is a large, covered bike shed with space for more than 40 scooters and bikes to be locked securely.
 Students are taught road safety, which is reinforced with annual skill and control classes.

 Onsite Car Parking

 Parking on school grounds is reserved for staff only, as we have a limited number of spaces available.
 Visitors to the school are asked to park on the road, and then come to the office to check in.